chornge/mos-tool/README.md

 make -C mos install
 It will produce the binary `$GOPATH/bin/mos`.
 ```
-On the rpi with its limited memory, it may be neccessary to shut down any memory hungry apps (i.e chromium) or the compilation will fail with.
+On the rpi with its limited memory, it may be neccessary to shut down any memory hungry apps (i.e chromium) or the compilation will fail with the following error.

 ````
 /home/pi/go/pkg/tool/linux_arm/link: running gcc failed: fork/exec /usr/bin/gcc: cannot allocate memory